Akovos: Overview

 In keeping with its name for water, the village has a number of water fountains, one of which is named "Neraidovrysi".

 Population

 Goupata

 Part of the Akovos community, Goupata is a small settlement of less than 50 people near the village of Kamara and the Kato Gianei settlement.
 It is about 5 km north of the center of Akovos.

 Religion

-One of the churches in Akovos is Saint Nicholas Orthodox Church, an Eastern Orthodox church.
+One of the churches in Akovos is Saint Nicholas Orthodox Church, a Greek Orthodox church.